 The Joint High Speed Vessel (JHSV) is a shallow draft, all aluminum, commercial-based Catamaran capable of intra-theater personnel and cargo lift providing combatant commanders high-speed sealift mobility with inherent cargo handling capability and agility to achieve positional advantage over operational distances.
 Bridging the gap between low-speed sealift and high-speed airlift, the JHSV will transport personnel, equipment, and supplies over operational distances with access to littoral offload points including austere, minor and degraded ports in support of the Global War on Terrorism (GWOT)/Theater Security Cooperation Program (TSCP); Intra-theater Operational/Littoral Maneuver and Sustainment; and Seabasing.
 The JHSV will enable the rapid projection, agile maneuver, and sustainment of modular, tailored forces in response to a wide range of military and civilian contingencies such as Non-Combatant Evacuation Operations, humanitarian assistance, and disaster relief.

 JHSV is a commercial-design, non-combatant transport vessel, and does not require the development of any new technology.
 JHSV is being built to American Bureau of Shipping (ABS) High Speed Naval Craft Guide HNSC 2007.
 Systems onboard will be based on commercial design and certified in accordance with ABS rules.
 As such, it does not require the survivability and ability to sustain damage like the LCS.
-It has no combat system capability and no ability to support or use LCS mission modules.
 It leverages non-developmental or commercial technology that is modified to suit military applications.
 Select military features include Aviation; Command, Control, Communications, Computers, and (Military) Intelligence; Firefighting for the Mission Bay; and four (4) .50 Caliber Machine Guns.
 NVR does not apply to any part of JHSV.

 JHSVs will have a crew of 22 people, but will have airline style seating for more than 312 embarked troops and fixed berthing for104.
 Military Sealift Command (MSC) will operate and sustain the JHSVs.
 JHSV will be allocated via Global Force Management (GFM) for Theater Security Cooperation (TSC), service unique missions, intra-theater sealift, and special missions.